Basic Training

 Basic Training logo

-Since 2019, we have educated over 500 MFM and REI fellows with a course that presents depth of faculty expertise and content unlike any other.
-Explore the first three years in our Basic Training Summary Report (2020-2023).
-Content is continuously renewed toward our goal: to lay a foundation of outstanding reproductive medical genetics education for MFM and REI trainees and ObGyn physicians in practice.
+Since 2019, we have educated over 500 MFM and REI fellows.
+Over 80 faculty with depth of expertise have donated their time to create content unlike any other resource in reproductive genetics.
+Explore the 2023-2024 Basic Training Annual Report.
+The curriculum is continuously renewed toward our goal for this course: to lay a foundation of outstanding reproductive medical genetics education for trainees and practicing obstetric providers.

 Registration